Mick Curley

-Michael "Mick" Curley (born 1953/1954) is a former Gaelic football referee from County Galway.
+Michael "Mick" Curley (born 1953 or 1954) is a former Gaelic football referee from County Galway.

 Career

-Curley refereeing career peaked in the 1990s when he officiated the 1999 All-Ireland Senior Football Championship Final, the only one between 1998 and 2001 not to involve his native Galway.
+Curley refereeing career peaked in the 1990s when he officiated the 1999 All-Ireland Senior Football Championship final, the only one between 1998 and 2001 not to involve his native Galway.
 He officiated Leinster SFC, Munster SFC and Ulster SFC finals, as well as three Connacht SFC finals.
 He quit refereeing in 2005, citing issues with knee cartilage as hampering his fitness.

 He also officiated the 1998 and 1999 International Rules Series.

 Following a 1999 National League game between Cavan and Wexford at Breffni Park, the Wexford manager Jo Jo Barrett assaulted Curley and received a two-year ban.
 Barrett approached Curley and punched him in the face.

-As of 2012, Curley was chairman of the National Referees' Association and manager of the Annaghdown minor football team.
-As well as his position with the National Referees' Association, Curley is also working as a Sports Co-ordinator with the County Sports Partnership, in efforts to promote sport in the region and increase participation.
+As of 2010, Curley was chairman of the National Referees Committee.
+As of 2010, he was chairman of the National Referees Association, and, as of 2012, was manager of the Annaghdown minor football team.
+As well as his position with the National Referees' Committee, Curley has also worked as a Sports Co-ordinator with the County Sports Partnership, in an effort to promote sport in the region and to increase participation.